 Now, the Stick Company recommends using the IMStand with the IMStick.
 They didn’t send me one, however, so I can’t comment on how much it adds to the IMStick.
 I did find that the IMStick alone had some shortcomings but felt that by adding the IMStand the usability would improve.

 Did I mention that this universal smartphone mount alone will run you only $25?
+Others like Mobile by Peak Design may run you much more, and for how much benefit??
+Others like Mobile by Peak Design may run you much more, and for how much benefit??
 No, it isn’t as usable as a high-quality dedicated phone tripod, but the IMStick is certainly better than leaning your phone up against a coffee cup (thanks for the tip though, Caleb).
 We’ll get into the specifics of where IMStick struggles, but for now, we’ll discuss its competition.

 So, does something exist that’s comparable or even better than the IMStick phone holder at the price point?